 - Keep your promises and exceed expectations.
 For example, promising delivery in ten days, but delivering in seven.

 - Personalise all communications and the email addresses of customer-facing employees.

-- If you use computerised telephone systems, give customers the option of talking to an operator at any time.
+- If you use automated telephone systems, give customers the option of talking to an operator at any time.

-- You may want to give top customers more.
-For example, giving each customer an account manager.
+- You may want to give high-value customers more.
+For example, giving each customer a named account manager.

 Measure customer service levels

 - Monitor KPIs regularly and make changes if necessary.
-For example, if the level of on-time deliveries falls, you need to find out why and take steps to deal with the problem.
+For example, if the proportion of on-time deliveries falls, you need to find out why.

 - You may want to use 'mystery shoppers' to check standards of service at every point where customers interact with your business.